UCSB-AMPLab/telar-docs/docs/2-workflows/3-upgrading.md

 - The workflow downloads scripts automatically, so network issues could cause failures
 - If the error persists, [report an issue](https://github.com/UCSB-AMPLab/telar/issues) with the error message

-### PR Not Created
+### Issue Not Created

-**Problem**: The upgrade completes but no pull request is created.
+**Problem**: The upgrade completes but no issue is created.

 **Solution**:
-- Check if a pull request already exists for "Upgrade Telar"
+- Check if an issue already exists with title "Upgrade Telar to [version]"
-- Verify GitHub Actions has permission to create PRs in your repository
+- Verify GitHub Actions has `issues: write` permission in your repository
+- Check that issues are enabled in your repository settings
-- Try running the workflow again with the "Create Pull Request" option enabled
+- Try running the workflow again

 ### Merge Conflicts